 Professor Spier shared key findings from the University's Future Skills campaign as part of the Committee's inquiry into the UK's creative future, as well as recommendations for how business and education policy could better support the delivery of these skills.

-Future Skills will be taught across all courses in all subject areas at Kingston University through our new Navigate programme, ensuring graduates develop the skills, experience and opportunities to thrive in their careers.
+Future Skills will be taught across all courses in all subject areas at Kingston University from September 2023, ensuring students develop the knowledge, experience and innovative thinking to thrive in their careers when they graduate.

-All undergraduate courses will incorporate personal development sessions within first year modules from September 2023, equipping students with the communication, problem solving and creative thinking skills employers most value.
+All undergraduate courses will incorporate personal development sessions within first year modules, equipping students with the communication and problem-solving skills employers most value.